Diffuse supernova neutrinos at underground laboratories: Perspectives: what can be learned and how?

 \subsection{Testing the physics of supernovae: neutrino spectra}

 Naturally, the sensitivity of an experiment to the \df\ spectrum depends critically on its energy window.
-Limited sensitivity is expected for pure water and \lar, where the window is only 10-15 MeV wide, while liquid scintillator and GADZOOKS-type (water+Gd) designs should perform better thanks to the larger window.
-Detailed studies have been done for water, water+Gd, and liquid scintillator, most of them discussing discussed the dependence of event rates on the \n\ spectra (e.g, \textcite{Fogli:2004ff,Chakraborty:2008zp,Volpe:2007qx}), while the question of parameter degeneracy has been addressed only in part \cite{Lunardini:2006pd}.
+Limited sensitivity is expected for pure water and \lar, where the window is only 10-15 MeV wide, while liquid scintillator and SuperK-Gd-type (water+Gd) designs should perform better thanks to the larger window.
+Detailed studies have been done for water, water+Gd, and liquid scintillator.
+Most of them discussed the dependence of event rates on the \n\ spectra (e.g, \cite{Fogli:2004ff,Chakraborty:2008zp,Volpe:2007qx}), while the question of parameter degeneracy has been addressed only in part \cite{Lunardini:2006pd,Lunardini:2012ne,Nakazato:2013maa,Mathews:2014qba}.